Compliance with the Higher Education Opportunity Act Peer-to-Peer File Sharing Requirements

 Offering Alternatives to Illegal File Sharing

 The Northeast web site provides a link to sites that provide numerous options for obtaining music, videos, and other digital content in a legal manner.
 Members of the Northeast community are encouraged to take advantage of these legitimate sources of digital content.
-The relevant page on the EDUCAUSE web site is at
+The relevant page on the EDUCAUSE web site.

 Beginning in the future and periodically thereafter, we will survey community members to assess the extent to which our anti-piracy messages are reaching them, the extent to which community members are taking advantage of legal alternatives, the impact of our technical efforts to combat illegal file sharing, and other aspects of our plans to combat the unauthorized distribution of copyrighted materials.